 The special part is this: each time a key is lifted and NOTE OFF is sent, we check to see if any notes are being held.
 If the number of notes held > 0, then immediately after sending the NOTE OFF for the lifted key, we must resend the BEND message for the last note played.
-This means we keep an array of all notes played and the order in which they have been played, so that whenever a key is lifted (NOTE OFF is received) the proper BEND value can be resent after sending the tuning table NOTE OFF to output.
+You see this means you have to keep an array of all notes played and the order in which they have been played, so that whenever a key is lifted (NOTE OFF is received) the proper BEND value can be resent after sending the tuning table NOTE OFF to output.